waveform80/picamera/docs/faq.rst

 =======================================

 The camera `requires 250mA`_ when running.
-Note that simply creating a :class:`~picamera.PiCamera` object means the camera is running (due to the hidden preview that is started to allow the auto-exposure algorithm to run).
-If you are running your Pi from batteries, you should :meth:`~picamera.PiCamera.close` (or destroy) the instance when the camera is not required in order to conserve power.
+Note that simply creating a :class:`~picamera.camera.PiCamera` object means the camera is running (due to the hidden preview that is started to allow the auto-exposure algorithm to run).
+If you are running your Pi from batteries, you should :meth:`~picamera.camera.PiCamera.close` (or destroy) the instance when the camera is not required in order to conserve power.
 For example, the following code captures 60 images over an hour, but leaves the camera running all the time::